What are participle clauses?

 This is one of the most common participle clauses.
 We can use –ing participle clauses to refer to the present or the past.

-- As she was such a great singer, she didn’t have problems to find a job.
+- As she was such a great singer, she had no problems finding a job.

-- Being such a great singer, she didn’t have problems to find a job.
+- Being such a great singer, she didn’t have problems finding a job.

 - Because I was walking quickly, I soon caught up with him.

-By using the perfect –ing participle clause you can emphasise that an action was previous to another.
+By using the perfect –ing participle clause, you can emphasise that one action was previous to another.
 These clauses are commonly used to express the cause of a second action.

 - Having lost all the games, he felt depressed.